fabrikschleichach/BEXIS2_Documents/Manuals/Dataset Permissions/Manual.md

 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/dashboard.png)

-#### 3.2 My Requests
-List of all your pending and answered requests for data access permissions.
+In your **Dashboard** there is a list of all your pending and answered requests for data access permissions.
 Pending requests can be withdrawn/delete, if the request is not anymore valid.
 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/Requests.png)